 Course Description This course seeks to unlock a diverse spectrum of artistic possibilities using technology to support choreography and live performance.
 It will nurture new technical and artistic sensibilities for manipulating time, space, shape, and motion.

-(Offered at New World School of the Arts in Miami ONLY).
+Prerequisites None

-Prerequisites None Co-requisites None
+Co-requisites None